gitrows/gitrows/README.md

 ./directory/file(.json|.csv|.yaml)
 ```

-The API style got its name from its use with the free GitRows API tool which allows you to query all public repos with a consistent api call:
+The API style got it's name from its use with the free GitRows API tool which allows you to query all public repos with a consistent api call:

 ```
 https://api.gitrows.com/@namespace/owner/repository:branch/path/file(.json|.csv|.yaml)